VariantSync/DiffDetective/README.md

 # Classifying Edits to Variability in Source Code

+---
+TODOS for artifact submission
+- move top-level docker files to `docker` dir
+- create a top level `replication` dir
+  - put `docker` dir in there
+  - put `docs/replication` in there
+  - put `openScreen.sh` and `quitScreen.sh` there
+  - upload `runValidation.sh` and put it there
+- `docs/validation` has an unfortunate name because it clashes with the paper.
+The directoy seems to contain files to validate the correctness of the docker image and not files relevant for replicating the validation of our paper
+- create a top level "python" dir
+  - put `mining` there
+  - put `linegraph` there.
+Maybe rename `linegraph` to `rendering`
+  - put `plotting` there
+- Write Javadoc
+- Remove deprecated classes
+- Test and repair docker setup
+  - main path is broken
+---

 This is the replication package our submission _Classifying Edits to Variability in Source Code_ submitted to the 30th ACM Joint European Software Engineering Conference and Symposium on the Foundations of Software Engineering (ESEC/FSE) in March 2022.

 This replication package consists of four parts: